Have you ever been stuck in an elevator next to someone doused in perfume… when you suddenly get a headache?

 Did you know that cosmetics and personal care items are the #1 reason for calls to Poison Control?

 Most people know that medicines and cleaners are toxic to children and keep them out of reach.
-But there are also chemicals lurking in toothpaste, lotion and lipstick that can be lethal if ingested by a toddler.
+But there can be chemicals lurking in toothpaste, lotion and lipstick that can be lethal if ingested by a toddler.

 If you want to do just one thing to lower the negative effects of personal care items on your health, choose products with ingredient lists that do NOT include the word FRAGRANCE.